UCL/ECON-CLUSTER/README.md

 ## 2.1.
 Graphical User Interface (GUI) - CSRW, Thinlinc

-Graphical User Interface/Remote Desktop through Computer Sceince Remote Worker, [Thinlinc](http://www.cs.ucl.ac.uk/index.php?id=7404)

-[add notes]
+To use graphical tools on the CS HPC cluster you can use the Computer Science Remote Worker (CSRW).

+To use the CSRW you will need a CS account and to have downloaded Thinlinc.
+Download and use instructions for the CS department's can be found [here](http://www.cs.ucl.ac.uk/index.php?id=7404).

-At the time of writing, NX client - the graphical user interface used by the Economics department to access its HPC - is not supported.
-However, there are plans to support it in the near future.
+_Note: At the time of writing, NX client - the graphical user interface used by the Economics department to access its HPC - is not supported.
+However, there are plans to support it in the near future._

 ## 2.2.
 Terminal Access